hydrusnetwork/hydrus/docs/database_migration.md

 When you first start, the hydrus database stores its files in a two-hex 'granularity'.
 This means that your files or thumbnails are split into two sets of 256 folders called 'fxx' or 'txx', where 'xx' is 00-ff in hexadecimal and corresponding to the prefix hex of a particular file hash.
 As the largest clients ran into the millions of files, each subfolder was getting pretty large, slowing access latency in certain cases (e.g. "open externally" causing an external video player to scan the origin folder to search for subtitle files).
 We realised we needed a finer granularity of storage.

 As of v660, we are experimenting with three-hex storage, which means that each 'fxx' or 'txx' folder now has 16 subfolders, 0-f, and thus each internal prefix would be 'fxxx' and 'txxx', for two sets of 4096 partitions.
-You can see your current granularity on the `database->move media files` dialog and open up a sub-panel just to handle this variable:
+You can see your current granularity on the `database->locations` dialog and open up a sub-panel just to handle this variable:

 ![](images/db_migration_granularity_panel.png)